ronee-muhammad-rayhan/EduTrained-EventManagement-ETP/questions_and_answers.md

 <p>

 #### Answer: B: `Hi there, undefined`

-### Explanation: The output will be Hi there, undefined.
-Because, the function sayHi(name) expects a name parameter, but when sayHi() is called without an argument, name inside the function becomes undefined.
+<i>Explanation: The output will be Hi there, undefined.
+Because, the function sayHi(name) expects a name parameter, but when sayHi() is called without an argument, name inside the function becomes undefined.</i>

-<i>Write your explanation here</i>

 </p>
 </details>